Joebenitus/robogers-neighborhood/README.md

 * Input: Joseph Karnafel, null
 * Output: I can't count to nothing

+* Spec: If the user enters "i see you" in the name field, the background color turns dark red
+* Input: i see you
+* Output: {bg color changes to red and robot animation changes}

 ## Setup/Installation Requirements

 * _This is a great place_